Frequently Asked Questions

 • The facility has a spacious parking lot, which will make it easy for caregivers to park while dropping off or collecting their child.
 Family members are welcome to come inside at drop off and pick up.

-• Students will spend 2.5-3.5 hours per day outside, on average.
-This number will fluctuate based on extreme weather, field trips, and if it’s warm enough to eat outside.
+• On average, students spend 2-3.5 hours per day outside.
+This number will fluctuate based on extreme weather, field trips, and whether it’s warm enough to eat outside.

 • Yes!
 We love it when family members get involved in field trips and special activities at school or come and teach us something new!